sommergeo/dimgul-input/script/runoff_endless_experiment.md

 to create a simulated long-term time series, which resembles the natural conditions.
 The simulated time-series reflects the conditions of the observed data, *without effects like climate change or land use / land cover change, etc*.
-In the final step, data are
+In the final step, data are exportet in a structered text file, which is ready-to-use with the DYNGUL implementation.

 ### Units